 If supination is a problem, the prints of the heel and forefoot will be connected by only a thin strip on the outside, or may not even be connected, as shown opposite

-Gait analysis where your running style is assessed on a treadmill or force plate by a suitably qualified professional will highlight if you overpronate, oversupinate or have a neutral gait.
+This is where your running style is assessed on a treadmill or force plate by a suitably qualified professional who will highlight if you overpronate, oversupinate, or have a neutral gait.
 Most podiatrists, physio’s and sports therapists will offer this service, as do some specialist sports shops.